-Ii'm going to use several upcoming blogs to delve into this key question of whether we actually grow and learn and heal while high.
+I'm going to use several upcoming blogs to delve into this key question of whether we actually grow and learn and heal while high.
 If not, then self-medicating with grass will make us feel better, but it won't help alleviate the cause of our emotional suffering.
-I smoked grass from 20-35 quite often, and that was definitely a deep period of personal healing and awakening.
-Then for 15 years, while immersed in raising a family in Kauai, I didn't use grass much at all (I personally feel that parenting and being high don't mix well).

-We're also dealing with the lucky fact that grass is becoming more and more potent as time goes by and the farmers improve their stock and trade.
-I haven't felt the urge to take a psychedelic trip with LSD or mushrooms or peyote for many years - but I do find potent THC grass to be an optimum regular boost.
+We're also dealing with the lucky fact that pot is becoming more and more potent as time goes by and pot farmers improve their stock and trade.
+Because pot is now so strong, I haven't felt the urge to take a psychedelic trip with LSD or mushrooms or peyote for many years - I find potent THC cannabis an optimum regular boost.
 It encourages my ability to honestly look to see who I am deep-down, and to act according to what I discover.
-Mindfulness and cannabis work so very well together!

 Cannabis And Democracy

-So even though I know I'll get shouted at a lot, I want to say loud and clear - getting high can help us preserve our democracy.
-Using grass to shift our perspective and discover realistic new alternatives to the current Trump plague - let's do it.
+So even though I know I'll get shouted at, I want to say loud and clear - getting high can help us preserve our democracy.
+Using marijuana can help us expand our perspective, and discover realistic new alternatives to the current Trump plague - let's do it.
 Mindfully!